PavanRangani/docs/docs/prd/legal-entities/browse-associated-trusts.md

 ## System Rule

-- Shows all [Regular Trusts](../legal-entities/trust.md#browse-associated-trusts) & [Active Testamentary Trust](../estate-plan/testamentary-trust.md#browse-associated-trusts) of selected legal entity where this legal entity is added as Trustor, Trustee or Beneficiary.
+- Shows all [Regular Trusts](../legal-entities/trust.md#browse-associated-trusts) & [Active Testamentary Trust](../estate-plan/testamentary-trust.md#browse-associated-trusts) of selected legal entity where this legal entity is added as Trustor, Trustee or Beneficiary in only current version (Not in history).

 ## UX Requirement